johnwcowan/r7rs-work/ParallelPromisesCowan.md

 ## Rationale

 *Parallel promises*, known to Racketeers as *[futures](http://docs.racket-lang.org/reference/futures.html)*, are analogous to ordinary Scheme promises, except that implementations are allowed to execute part or all of such a promise in parallel with regular execution.
-An ordinary promise is not evaluated (and does not perform any side effects) until it is forced, whereas parallel promises may be evaluated either completely or up to an implementation-determined point either as soon as they are created or at any time after that.
-If any evaluation is left to do when a parallel promise is forced, it is done at that time.
+An ordinary promise is not evaluated (and does not perform any side effects) until it is forced, whereas parallel promises may be evaluated either completely or up to an implementation-determined point either as soon as they are created or at any time after that. f any evaluation is left to do when a parallel promise is forced, it is done at that time.
+They are not to be confused with the futures of [FuturesCowan](FuturesCowan.md).

-A parallel promise, unlike a thread, is intended to provide parallelism for potentially limited computations.
+A parallel promise, unlike a thread or future, is intended to provide parallelism for potentially limited computations.
 It performs its work in parallel (assuming that support for parallelism is available) until it detects an attempt to perform an operation that is too complex for the system to run safely in parallel.
 The list of such operations is necessarily implementation-dependent.
 Similarly, work on a parallel promise is suspended if it depends in some way on the current continuation, such as raising an exception.

 Parallel promises are not intended to be used for concurrency, so there are no facilities for mutual exclusion.
-A computation in a parallel promise might use `set!` to modify a shared variable, in which case concurrent assignment to the variable can be visible in other parallel promises or threads.
+A computation in a parallel promise might use `set!` to modify a shared variable, in which case concurrent assignment to the variable can be visible in other parallel promises, threads or futures.
 Furthermore, guarantees about the visibility of effects and ordering are determined by the operating system and hardware, which rarely support, for example, any guarantee of sequential consistency.
 At the same time, operations that seem obviously safe may have a complex enough implementation internally that they cannot run in parallel on a particular implementation.

 ## Issues

-1) Use "future" instead of "parallel promise" along with the Racket names?

-2-3) Resolved.
+1-3) Resolved.

 ## Specification